What is a Certificate of Exempt Status (CES) number?

-Exception: If a nonprofit organization or governmental unit holds a seller's permit solely for the purpose of conducting bingo events, this condition is still met.
+Exception: If the organization holds a seller's permit solely for the purpose of conducting bingo events, this condition is still met.

-or the nonprofit organization or governmental unit's sales of otherwise taxable sales of products and services (including admissions to amusement, athletic, recreational, or entertainment events) occur on 75* days or less during the calendar year.
-(For any sales of admissions or tickets, only the actual days of the events are counted, not the days of ticket or admission sales).
+- Its sales of otherwise taxable sales occur on 75 days or less during the calendar year.
+(For sales of admissions or tickets, only the actual days of the events are counted, not the days of ticket or admission sales).